The Flash was filmed in which country?

 George Square

-Glasgow’s George Square was Batman’s Gotham City.
-St. Paul’s Churchyard in London doubled up as Central City.
+The George Square in Glasgow was Batman’s Gotham City.
+St. Paul’s Churchyard, London and Central City were all used as a single location.

 Ingram Streets, John Streets, and Cochrane Street were all used in the filming of The Flash.